 Bluetooth installation note: if you want to use your Dualshock 4 wirelessly, take a moment to plug in your USB wireless adapter and pair it with your controller.
 Simply hold the small Share button and the central circular button simultaneously until the controller's backlight starts flashing, then push on the end of the adapter until it starts flashing.
 Once both are flashing, they will automatically pair after a few seconds.

-4. Download the newest DS4Windows .zip file (v1.4.109 at the time of writing), save it to a fresh folder, and extract its contents using WinRAR, 7-Zip or whatever file archiver you prefer.
+4. Download the newest DS4Windows .zip file, save it to a fresh folder, and extract its contents using 7-Zip or whatever file archiver you prefer.
 You'll see two applications: DS4Updater and DS4Windows.
 You already have the latest version, so you can ignore the updater for now.

 5. Open DS4Windows and you'll see the Controllers tab.
 This tab displays the controllers you have connected.
 Since you've already plugged in your controller (or paired it via Bluetooth), it should be listed here.
 If it's not, close DS4Windows, reconnect your controller, then reopen DS4Windows.
 Don't worry about your controller's ID number; we won't be needing it.